garylirocks/quickrefs/microsoft-entra-id.markdown

   - Groups **synced from on-premises Active Directory** can be managed only in on-premises Active Directory.
   - Other group types such as **distribution lists** and **mail-enabled security groups** are managed only in Exchange admin center or Microsoft 365 admin center.

-- There is a flag determining whether a group can be assigned "Azure AD Roles"
+- There is a flag determining whether a group can be assigned "Entra Roles"
 - Group owners
   - Owner can be user or SP, not group
   - When an SP creates a group, it will be added as the owner automatically